mayank24bcg10089-netizen/oss-audit-24BCG10089/README.md

-# oss-audit-24BCY10077-
+# oss-audit-24BCG10089

 # Open Source Software Audit Project
-This report is authored by Priyansh Bhatt(Registration Number: 24BCY10077), and provides a comprehensive audit of the Linux Kernel as a cornerstone of open-source software.
+This report is authored by Mayank CHauhan(Registration Number: 24BCG10105), and provides a comprehensive audit of the Linux Kernel as a cornerstone of open-source software.

 ## Student Details

-* Name: Priyansh Bhatt
+* Name: Mayank Chauhan
-* Registration Number: 24BCY10077
+* Registration Number: 24BCG10089
 * Course: Open Source Software (OSS)

 ## Chosen Software